AliAdanPro/Tic-Tac-Toe/README.md

 This project is a basic implementation of the classic Tic Tac Toe game using C++ and object-oriented programming (OOP) concepts.
 The game allows two players to take turns entering their moves on a 3x3 board until one player wins or the game ends in a draw.

-The project is organized into multiple header files (`tictactoe.h` and `TicTacToe.h`) to separate the class declaration from the implementation, promoting modularity and maintainability.
+The project is organized into multiple header files (`TicTacToe.cpp` and `TicTacToe.h`) and the main runner file to separate the class declaration from the implementation, promoting modularity and maintainability.

 ## How to Use
 Follow the prompts to play the game.
 Enter the row and column numbers (0-2) to make your move.